jbhopkins/bioxtasraw/docs/source/install/mac_troubleshooting.rst

 **Installing from source:**

-*   The compiler can fail if there are any spaces in the directory paths.
-Make sure that the :file:`RAW.py` file is installed in a directory path without any spaces.

-*   If the extensions won’t compile properly (you’ll get a popup message when you start RAW warning you of this), try copying the appropriate precompiled extensions (:file:`.so` files) from the :file:`MacLib` folder into the main :file:`raw` folder.

 *   The shortcut can fail if you didn’t install raw in the recommended location.
 If that’s the case, go through the process of creating a new shortcut, and make sure you change the line in the script mentioned in that section.

-*   Because of some weirdness with the anaconda/miniconda framework pythonw, it can't run EMAN2.
-Every other variant I've tried (enthought and homebrew) have been fine.